Methods for the alignment and merging of partially or inexactly aligned time-series.

 (in which case only df$ts2 is aligned...)

-The default output is typically a single data.frame
+The default output is typically a single data.frame containing the

 aligned data, but other outputs may also be generated, e.g. plots and